 Location: 21 Gospodar Jevremova, Beograd 11000

-The Museums of Science and Technology is one of my favorite museums in Belgrade that showcases four permanent displays: 2nd cycle, The children museum, Science center and The medicine in Serbia thru centuries.
-More than 400 artifacts from museum collection is exhibited.
+The Museums of Science and Technology exhibits more than 400 artifacts from museum collection.
 The setting represents the technological development and its impact on people’s lives.
 You will learn more about the old technologies and the development of electrification in Serbia, as well as on how and where the steamboats sailed, how it looks to be printed without a printer, how did the first computers of domestic production look like or find why Tesla’s induction motor is a revolutionary invention.

 Location: 51 Skender Begova, 11000 Belgrade

-Other important features are the avant-garde BITEF Theater that stands in reconstructed evangelist church on the Square of Mira Trailović and next to Bajloni market and Ethnographic museum that gives insights into Serbian customs and culture.
+Other important features are the avant-garde BITEF Theater that stands in reconstructed evangelist church designed by one of the founders of legendary Bauhaus, on the Square of Mira Trailović and next to Bajloni market.

-It is also good to mention cultural centre UK Parobrod.
+It is also good to mention cultural centre Parobrod (now called Stari Grad culture centre).
 “Parobrod” operates in a building which was built by the First Danube Steamboat Society on Dorćol after World War II, hence its name.
 It is also the heir of the Stari grad Culture Centre, which occupied the same spot for decades after World War II.
-The building was built in 1925 as one of the first buildings in the spirit of modern architecture.“Parobrod” represents a culture hub.
+The building was built in 1925 as one of the first buildings in the spirit of modern architecture and Art deco.“Parobrod” represents a culture hub.
 It is a blend of gallery space, open air cinema, theatre, concerts, art performance, festivals, seminars and music gigs.

 Many local and foreign designers, artists and creatives have exhibited in the space of Parobrod.
 Just to drop a few names: Braća Burazeri, David Pujado, Branka Nadimović, Dušan Lilić and others…Parobrod is one of the rare places in Belgrade that is open for everybody and supports production of art works and creative initiatives.
 We organised promotion of Still in Belgrade and art exhibition right here in this place.
 Audience is consisting mainly of younger folks.